soundshader/soundshader.github.io/README.md

 # How I came up with this idea

 Music is a temporal ornament.
 There are many types of ornaments, e.g. the 17 types of wallpaper tesselations, but few of them look like music.
-However there is one particular type of ornament that resembles music a lot - those "mandala" images.
-I don't really know how and why those are produced, but I noticed a particular connection between those images and music.
+However there is one particular type of ornament that resembles music a lot - I mean those "mandala" images.
+I don't know how and why those are produced, but I noticed a connection between those images and music:

 - The 1st obvious observation is that a mandala is drawn in polar coordinates and is `2*PI` periodic.
+Sound is periodic too, so I thought the two facts are related.
-- The 2nd observation is that the radial coordinate corresponds to time, while the angular coordinate corresponds to sound frequencies.
+- The 2nd observation is that patterns on those images evolve over the radial axis.
+Ans so is music is a sequence of evolving sound patterns.
-- The 3rd observation is that we can take a tiny circular slice of a mandala `|r - r0| < eps`, and look at that circle as a `2*PI` periodic function of sound samples.
+- The 3rd observation is that a `2*PI` periodic function trivially corresponds to a set of frequencies.
+We usually use FFT to extract the frequencies and another FFT to restore the `2*PI` periodic function.
+Thus, a single radial slice of a mandala could encode a set of frequencies.
+If this is correct, a mandala is effectively an old school vinyl disk.

-How would you extract periodic patterns from a short 20 ms sample of sound and assemble them back into a `2*PI` periodic function?
-You'd take FFT of the 20 ms sample of sound, take magnitudes of the result, and combine the magnitudes back into a mix of sinusoidal waves with the inverse FFT.
-This is what ACF is.
+Putting these observations together we naturally arrive with the ACF idea.

 # Questions?